upend0/FictionLingo/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

-Enjoy translating text into made-up languages with the Translator App!
+Enjoy translating text into made-up languages with Fiction Lingo!